hzhang17/ANLY502-Project/README.md

 * It is beneficial to include more data into the model.
 We only consider the data from 2018-01-01 to 2019-12-31 in our project because COVID-19 could potentially impact the stock prices.
 Thus, we would consider collecting more data if there is no pandemic.

 ### Recommendations to Investors
-* Since we are not professional financial analysts, please DO NOT rely on this report to make any financial decisions!
+* Since we are not professional financial analysts, **please DO NOT rely on this report to make any financial decisions**!
-* We would recommend using the RNN model to predict the closing price of stock.
+* We would recommend using the **RNN model to predict the closing price of stock**.
 Also, you can use the XGB regressor model if you intend to invest in heavy industry or financial industry.
 * Though both models perform relatively better in heavy industry and financial industry, these two industries do not yield high return.
 In fact, the high-tech and Internet stocks tend to have upwards trends in stock prices.
-Thus, we would recommend investing in high-tech and Internet companies.
+Thus, **we would recommend investing in high-tech and Internet companies**.